Home » Thrift Store Makeovers » Decoupage Sewing Drawer

 Step 7

 Embellish the ornate front of the vintage sewing drawer.
-You could use an artist’s paint brush to paint the front with accent colors that match your napkin.
-I really can’t paint a lick, so I decided to decoupage the ornate front of the drawer.
+You could use an artist’s paintbrush to paint the front with accent colors that match your napkin.
+I can’t paint a lick, so I decided to decoupage the ornate front of the drawer.

 To do this, I got out my aqua brush.
 Filling the brush with water wets the bristles and allows you to be more creative with tearing your napkin.
-The front of the sewing drawer ended up taking an entire napkin, due to a few careless operator errors.
+The front of the sewing drawer took an entire napkin due to a few careless operator errors.
+Winking smile

-I purchased the aqua brush last year when I was decoupaging napkins on a wicker basket.
+I purchased the aqua brush last year while decoupaging napkins on a wicker basket.

 Using the aqua brush, I wet the napkin around the edge of the large hydrangea flower.
-This made it much easier to tear away the part I wanted to use.
+This made tearing away the part I wanted to use much more manageable.

 Cut Slits For Knob